 If you experience abnormal uterine bleeding and pelvic bloating, fibroids very well could be the reason.
 These noncancerous growths in your uterus are extremely common.
-If you exhibit symptoms of fibroids, contact one of the expert OB/GYNs at The Women’s Center, with eight convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, and Celebration, Florida.
+If you exhibit symptoms of fibroids, contact one of the expert OB/GYNs at The Women’s Center, with convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, Winter Park and Celebration, Florida.
 Call or book an appointment online to learn more about the diagnosis and treatment of uterine fibroids.

 Uterine fibroids are muscular tumors that develop on your uterus.
 And while they usually don’t turn cancerous or raise your risk of cancer, fibroids can vary from tiny, microscopic growths to masses the size of a grapefruit, seriously affecting the size and shape of your uterus.

 Women of reproductive age develop fibroids; they usually appear in your 30s and 40s.

 Uterine fibroids often have no symptoms and you may never know you have them.
 At other times, your doctor at The Women’s Center detects them during a routine pelvic exam or during an ultrasound for another condition.

 In some cases, fibroids can cause significant discomfort and symptoms, including: